egonzale/pebbles/group_owner_doc/index.rst

    AUTODOWNLOAD_URL=https://example.com/~user/scripts/prepare.sh
    AUTODOWNLOAD_EXEC=prepare.sh

-Or a more complex example
+Or a more complex example that forces the name of the downloaded artefact and runs it in the background.

 .. code-block:: shell
    AUTODOWNLOAD_URL=https://example.com/~user/scripts/nonsensical_name.sh